 Research background

 Traditional anesthesia sometimes results in painful patient experiences.
-However, contemporary innovations in local anesthesia delivery, such as Single Tooth Anesthesia (STA) System, which is a computer-controlled local anesthetic delivery system, may provide a pain free STA to dental patients with no collateral numbness.
+However, contemporary innovations in local anesthesia delivery, such as Single Tooth Anesthesia (STA) System, which is a computer-controlled local anesthetic delivery system, may provide pain free STA to dental patients with no collateral numbness.

 Research motivation

-Literature was found on the comparison of pain of injection with the computer-assisted injection system to a conventional syringe.
-However, not much literature was found on the intra-ligamentary STA technique specifically.
-Therefore, a hypothesis that STA is as equivalent to traditional local anesthesia in reducing the pain associated with routine dental procedures was initiated in this study.
+Although studies have compared pain of injection with the computer-assisted injection system to a conventional syringe, there is not much literature specifically for the intra-ligamentary STA technique.
+Therefore, we hypothesized that STA is equivalent to traditional local anesthesia in reducing the pain associated with routine dental procedures.

 Research objectives

-The research objectives of the study were to compare pain rating, changes in blood pressure and heart rate during the STA and traditional local infiltration.
-In addition, a measurement of the patients’ level of satisfaction, and the differences in anesthetic efficiency between STA and traditional local infiltration techniques.
+The research objectives of the study were to compare pain rating and changes in blood pressure and heart rate during the STA and traditional local infiltration.
+In addition, patients’ level of satisfaction and anesthetic efficiency of STA and traditional local infiltration techniques were compared.

 Research methods

-A randomized controlled trial was conducted and a total of 80 patients with dental restorative needs were enrolled for the study.
-The patients were randomly divided into STA group and traditional infiltration group.
-A structured data form to collect information regarding perceived pain, changes in heart rate and blood pressure, and patients’ satisfaction was collected using an electronic data form; and was analyzed using paired and unpaired t-test.
+A randomized controlled trial was conducted, and a total of 80 patients with dental restorative needs were enrolled for the study.
+The patients were randomly divided into the STA group and the traditional infiltration group.
+A structured data form to collect information regarding perceived pain, changes in heart rate and blood pressure, and patients’ satisfaction was collected using an electronic data form and was analyzed using paired and unpaired t-tests.

 Research results

-No significant difference was noted in the perceived pain and systolic blood pressure during anesthetic injection using both traditional and STA techniques.
+No significant differences were noted in the perceived pain and systolic blood pressure during anesthetic injection using both traditional and STA techniques.
 A statistically significant difference was noted among the traditional anesthesia and the STA groups before anesthesia.
 During the restorative procedure, statistically significant less pain was perceived by STA patients on the Wong-Baker FACES pain scale.
-Analyses of post-procedure patient responses showed that STA patients had significantly better treatment experience and preferred to have the same method of injection in future.
+Analyses of post-procedure patient responses showed that STA patients had a significantly better treatment experience and preferred to have the same method of injection in the future.

 Research conclusions